Eumaeus/alakazam/README.md

 # "Alakazam", a build system for CITE Audio services #

+** Status: Initial fork.
+All code, except for this README, is unchanged as yet.**

 A fork of "Now You See It", a build system for CITE Image services

 `alakazam` generates RDF statements from a collection CITE Images using the RDF vocabulary expected by the `sparqlcts` implementation of CITE Image Services.